-Step 3: Organize your Projects into Galleries
+Step 3: Organize your Pages into Galleries

-Depending on the number of projects in your portfolio, consider creating multiple galleries.
+Depending on the number of pages in your portfolio, consider creating multiple galleries.
 Create a second gallery to showcase work you've done in a different field - like Graphic Design vs. Illustration - or perhaps distinguish in another way - like Client Work vs. Personal Work - by creating two or more galleries.

 Or, like in the example below, create a highly curated "selected works" gallery to set as your landing page to lead with your very best work.

 Once you have a handful of pages, create a second gallery by using the "+" icon in the left side bar (or from Manage Content), and create another gallery by naming it, then choosing what pages will be included in it.
 From there, you can use the Manage Content icon at any time to manage which pages appear in which galleries by toggling them on/off, re-order within a gallery, rename, or make any other customizations you'd like.